 You should book your marriage or civil partnership before giving notice.

 Please note: It is possible for same sex couples who have entered into a civil partnership to convert it to a marriage.
 For more information and to book an appointment, please contact us.

 Finding a venue

 You can have your ceremony at a Register Office or an approved premises.
 You can also have a religious ceremony.
-More details about the ceremonies and venues we provide can be found in our 'Place to Celebrate' brochure.
+Details of all approved venues in the borough can be found on our approved ceremony venue page.